 Hundreds killed in explosion at a crowded Gaza hospital

 Palestinian health officials say hundreds of people have been killed in an explosion at a crowded Gaza hospital.
-The cause of the explosion has not yet been confirmed.
+The cause of the explosion has not yet been confirmed, with Palestinian authorities accusing Israel and Israel saying a Palestinian militant group was responsible.

-It comes as Israel and Hamas trade airstrikes and rocket fire and mediators press for an agreement to allow aid to enter the Gaza Strip and refugees with foreign passports out of the enclave.
+It comes as Israel and Hamas trade airstrikes and rocket fire and mediators press for an agreement to allow aid to enter the Gaza Strip and refugees with foreign passports to leave the enclave.

+Palestinian health officials said most of the victims of the explosion were women and children.
+Arabic news channels broadcast grim footage of the catastrophic aftermath, showing grieving parents holding their children.

 WHO Director-General Tedros Adhanom Ghebreyesus posted on X, formerly known as Twitter, that the organization "strongly condemns the attack on Al Ahili Arab Hospital in north Gaza.
 Early reports indicate hundreds of deaths and injuries.
 We call for the immediate protection of civilians and health care, and for the evacuation orders to be reversed."